teknoraver/network-tools/README.md

 # network-tools
 tools to measure network throughput and latency

-## flooz
+## xdperf
-flooz is a tiny, fast, traffic generator for Linux.
-Flooz uses AF_XDP to achieve maximum performances
+xdperf is a tiny, fast, traffic generator for Linux.
+It uses AF\_XDP to achieve maximum performances.
+Only simple traffic patterns are supported, UDP, ICMP ping or raw ethernet frames.

+## bptraf
+bptraf shows per protocol counters about received packet.
+It uses XDP to count the packet, so it's faster than AF\_PACKET based implementations.
+Optonally, it can drop all the received traffic instead of passing it to the networking stack.

 ## weed
 weed is an end-to-end delay calculator.
 It sends packets to an interface, and measures how much time elapses until the packet can be received on another interface